AbhishekDadSrinivas/Mobile-Shop-Management-System/README.md

 Step4: import the sql database file in the phpmyadmin that is present in the wamp server.
 Step5: Now execute the index.html in google chrome browser using localhost. thank you.
+NOTE: I LOST THE SQL FILE OF THE DATABASE SO I HAVE ATTACHED THE REPORT WHERE YOU CAN GET SNAPSHOTS AND SCHEMA DIAGRAM OF THE DATABASE SO THAT YOU CAN CREATE DATABASE